What is Windows 10/11 recovery disk?

 3. Then select the USB flash drive you prepared, and click”Next” to continue.

-However, you may find the Windows 10 bootable USB is not working, for example, you cannot use a Windows 8 recovery disk to restore Windows 10, nor can you use a recovery drive made by Windows 10 64-bit to boot a 32-bit computer.
-That is to say, you cannot create a Windows 10 recovery USB disk from another computer with the built in tool.
+However, you may find the Windows 10/11 bootable USB is not working.
+For example, you cannot use a Windows 8 recovery disk to restore Windows 10, nor can you use a recovery drive made by Windows 10 64-bit to boot a 32-bit computer.
+That is to say, you cannot create a Windows 10/11 recovery USB disk from another computer with the built in tool.

-As mentioned, the Windows 10 repair USB created by the built-in tool (recovery media creator) will not work on different systems.
-For a recovery media to boot any versions of Windows 10/8/7, you can use AOMEI Backupper Standard to create bootable media with DVD/CD or USB drive.
-When your computer is unable to boot, use this bootable media to restore Windows 10 to an earlier backup.
+As mentioned, the Windows 10/11 repair USB created by the built-in tool (recovery media creator) will not work on different systems.
+For Windows 10/11 recovery USB for another PC, regardless of Windows 11/10/8/7 (both 32 bit and 64 bit), you can use AOMEI Backupper Standard to create one:

-1. Download this freeware, install and run it.
+1. Download Windows 10/11 recovery USB media creator - AOMEI Backupper, install and run it.

 2. Click “Tools” from the left panel and then select “Create Bootable Media”.

-With the help of AOMEI Backupper, you could create Windows 10 recovery USB for another PC beforehand just in case of system failure.
+With the help of AOMEI Backupper, you could create Windows 10/11 recovery USB for another PC beforehand just in case of system failure.
+Also, you can also create Windows 10/11 repair disk on another computer to boot the computer having problem.

 1. Prepare a USB drive with at least 16GB and connect it to your computer.
 Please be sure it can be detected.